fsoubelet/xibs/docs/faq/radiation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All necessary parameters can be obtained in the result of a Twiss call on your `xtrack.Line`.
-It is important however to have first configured the radiation model, and to make the Twiss call asking for these results (see the `Xsuite user guide SR page <https://xsuite.readthedocs.io/en/latest/synchrotron_radiation.html>`_).
+It is important however to have first configured the radiation model, and to make the Twiss call asking for these results (see the Xsuite user guide pages on `synchrotron radiation <https://xsuite.readthedocs.io/en/latest/synchrotron_radiation.html>`_ and `Twiss beams sizes <https://xsuite.readthedocs.io/en/latest/twiss.html#beam-sizes-from-twiss-table>`_).
 See below:

 .. code-block:: python